apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 SET `metastore.enabled` = true;
 ```

+The above command enables the Metastore for just this one session.

-Run [ANALYZE TABLE]({{site.baseurl}}/docs/analyze-table-refresh-metadata) command on the table, whose metadata should
+Run the [ANALYZE TABLE]({{site.baseurl}}/docs/analyze-table-refresh-metadata) command on the table, whose metadata should
  be computed and stored into the Drill Metastore:

 ```
 apache drill> ANALYZE TABLE dfs.tmp.lineitem REFRESH METADATA;